After creating this gluten-free bread recipe, I stopped buying it. Even the best store-bought gluten-free sandwich bread doesn’t compare!

 Directions for Gluten-Free Bread Machine Recipe

-- Add the water, eggs, olive oil and apple cider vinegar to your bread maker pan.
+- Add warm water, eggs, olive oil and apple cider vinegar to the bread maker pan.

 - Next, add the flour into the center of the pan in a pile.
 Sprinkle the xanthan gum and sea salt across the flour, then make a divot in the center of the flour.

-- Fill the divot with the sugar and yeast, being very careful that no yeast touches the liquid.
-This is very important if you want the loaf to rise properly.
+- Fill the divot with the sugar and yeast, making sure no yeast touches the liquid.

-- Carefully put the pan into your breadmaker and turn on the gluten free setting with a medium crust.
-This setting takes about 2 ½ hours on my breadmaker.
-Be sure that when the breadmaker beeps, you gently stir the extra flour that is stuck to the side of the pan into the dough.
+- Carefully put the pan into the bread machine.
+Select the gluten-free setting with a medium crust. when the bread machine beeps, gently stir any flour stuck to the side of the pan into the dough.

-- Remove the loaf from the breadmaker as soon as it’s done.
-Allow to cool before slicing for the moistest bread.
+- Remove the loaf from the pan as soon as it’s done and let it cool completely before slicing.

 Directions for Oven Baked Bread

-- Start by proofing your yeast.
-In a glass bowl or measuring cup, combine the water, which has been warmed to 100° F, with the sugar until it dissolves.
+- Combine water warmed to 100° F with sugar in a glass bowl or measuring cup until it dissolves.
 Whisk in the yeast and set aside for 10 minutes to proof.